Responsible

 at an altitude estimated at only one thousand feet.

-The U.S. Air Force also received a UFO sighting report from six persons
+The U.S. Air Force also received a UFO sighting report

 cigar shaped, with numerous square windows illuminated from inside, and